-What are some things you can do at the museum?
+Here are some things to do at the Tooele Valley Museum

-- Learn about the mountains and mineral resources of Tooele County
+- Learn about the rich mineral resources of Tooele County and mining industry created around them

-- See the artifacts of Tooele County’s significant military history
+- Explore the artifacts of Tooele County’s significant military history

 Want to Bring a Large Group?